frenchfaso/BiT/README.md

 [Play BiT](https://js13kgames.com/entries/bit-back-in-time)

 The raycasting engine is inspired by the excelent [Lode's raycaster tutorial series](https://lodev.org/cgtutor/raycasting.html), adapted to work on the web platform.
-It uses webworkers to share the work on multiple cores:
+It uses webworkers to spread the work on multiple cores:
 the main thread manages the gameloop (input, gamelogic) and orchestrates 2 webworkers that render each 1 partial frame, and fuses them on the "frontbuffer" when ready (the number of threads is a variable, so you can play BiT @ 4K and 64 threads on an AMD Threadripper :-D this should work...).

 The recursive maze generator algorithm is inspired by [this](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_division_method) wikipedia page